btcpayserver/btcpayserver-doc/docs/Troubleshooting.md

 If you're unable to solve the problem yourself, do not worry.
 There's an amid community ready to help you.

 The better you describe the problem, the higher are the chances of getting a timely fix.
 Be concise and provide as much relevant information as possible.
-Be sure to include the [version you're using](./FAQ/FAQ-ServerSettings.md#how-can-i-see-my-btcpay-version) and describe your BTCPay Deployment Setup.
+Be sure to include the [version you're using](./FAQ/FAQ-ServerSettings.md#how-can-i-see-my-btcpay-version) and describe your BTCPay Server Deployment Setup.
 Try to explain what you're trying to do and what's the issue.
 If you can provide the logs.
 If you think it's relevant, feel free to include a screenshot.

 Here's a good example of how to ask a question.

 > I'm having a problem with XYZ.
 I can replicate the problem.
-My BTCPay version is 0.100.31, and I deployed my server on Digital Ocean by following Docker deployment guide.
+My BTCPay Server version is 0.100.31, and I deployed my server on Digital Ocean by following Docker deployment guide.
 I've searched through the FAQ and closed GitHub issues, but there's no solution to my problem.
-My BTCPay Setup is XYZ, and the issue is occurring when I do XYZ.
-Here are the logs I was able to get from my BTCPay instance.
+My BTCPay Server Setup is XYZ, and the issue is occurring when I do XYZ.
+Here are the logs I was able to get from my BTCPay Server instance.
 You can see the error in the image I attached.

 ### 4.1 Asking the community (general problems)

-For quick answers to fundamental problems, it's best to post a question in #support channel on [BTCPay Mattermost](https://chat.btcpayserver.org/btcpayserver/channels/support).
+For quick answers to fundamental problems, it's best to post a question in #support channel on [BTCPay Server Mattermost](https://chat.btcpayserver.org/btcpayserver/channels/support).

 ### 4.2 Opening an Issue on GitHub (advanced problems)